reverietracker/zxtracker2wav/README.md

 # zxtracker2wav

-A command-line tool for converting ZX Spectrum tracker files to .wav
+A command-line tool for converting ZX Spectrum tracker files to .wav or .psg

 ## Installation